hspender/youtube-dl-wrapper/README.md

 ::About::<br />

-youtube-dl wrapper is a script that makes using youtube-dl a little easier, but is basically just an exsercise in learing Git and Bash for me.<br />
+youtube-dl wrapper is a script that makes using youtube-dl a little easier, but is basically just an exsercise in learing Git, GitKraken and Bash for me.<br />
-I hope to upadate and improve its code as well as maybe adding a Zenity front end one day.
+I hope to update and improve this code as well as maybe adding a Zenity front end over time.

 ::Installation::<br />